trothr/xmitmsgx/README.md

 `xmitmsgx` is a library and `xmitmsg` is program for presenting enumerated messages.
-The command works similarly to that of IBM VM/CMS 'XMITMSG' but with Unix syntax rather than CMS.
+The command works similarly to that of IBM VM/CMS 'XMITMSG' but with Unix syntax (dashed options before positional arguments) rather than CMS syntax (positional args, open paren, then options).
 The message file source format is the same as that of CMS except it does not have to be pre-processed.

 ## Rationale